Azure/azure-sdk-for-go/sdk/security/keyvault/azkeys/MIGRATION.md

 		Curve: to.Ptr(azkeys.CurveNameP256K),
 		Kty:   to.Ptr(azkeys.KeyTypeEC),
 	}
-	// if a key with the same name already exists, a new version of that key is created resp, err := client.CreateKey(context.TODO(), "<key name>", keyParams, nil) if err != nil {
+	resp, err := client.CreateKey(context.TODO(), "<key name>", keyParams, nil) if err != nil {
 		// TODO: handle error